Protecting information through continuous improvement: ISO/IEC 27001

 Information security is a major consideration for companies around the world.
 If they are unprotected, they could be at risk, and they might suffer consequences such as financial penalties and reputational damage.

 Fortunately, there is guidance available: the ISO/IEC 27000 family of standards.
-The most widely known of these is ISO/IEC 27001 – a standard that aims to “help organizations make the information assets they hold more secure.”
+The most widely known of these is ISO/IEC 27001 – a standard that describes how to handle the security of information in a process-based manner, with the aim of ensuring the confidentiality, availability and integrity of information within your organization.

-In 2022, the main standard, ISO/IEC 27001, and its extension 27002, are being updated.
+In 2022, ISO/IEC 27001, and its extension 27002, have been updated.
 Here we look at the standards and their updates in more detail, how they can benefit companies, and how Kiwa supports organizations on their journey of continuous improvement with regard to information security.

 Certification supports secure information management